Pneumococcal Vaccines

 Advisory Committee on Immunization Practices (ACIP) Recommendations

-There are 2 types of pneumococcal vaccines available in the United States: Pneumococcal conjugate vaccines (PCV13, PCV15, and PCV20) and pneumococcal polysaccharide vaccine (PPSV23).
+There are 2 types of pneumococcal vaccines available in the United States: Pneumococcal conjugate vaccines (PCV13, PCV15, PCV20, and PVC21) and pneumococcal polysaccharide vaccine (PPSV23).

 On October 20, 2021, the ACIP recommended 15-valent PCV (PCV15) or 20-valent PCV (PCV20) for PCV–naïve adults who are either aged 65 years or older or aged 19 through 64 years with certain underlying conditions.
 When PCV15 is used, it should be followed by a dose of PPSV23, typically 1 year or more later.